EDUCATION - HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Wiggly Worms

 Students will discover the world of worms with the story "Tunneling Earthworms;" they will learn what they eat, how they survive, and what environment they live in.
 A worm bin will be brought into the classroom so participants can have a hands-on experience with the worms and investigate why the underground world is so important to us.
 30-40 min.
+Upon request only, a Madagascar hissing cockroach may also be brought for a more general "Creepy Crawlies" program.

 grades 3-5